Role: Principal Product Designer (Lead Architect)

 Manager Dashboard

-To ensure the zero-to-one vision survived the implementation phase, I operated directly within the production repository.
+To ensure the vision survived implementation, I worked directly within the production repository

-• Atomic Component Design: I built a production-aligned Figma library that mirrored the React/SCSS structure, eliminating the "interpretation gap" for engineers.
+• Atomic Component Design: I built a production-aligned Figma library that mirrored the React/SCSS structure, eliminating handoff friction.

-• Code-Level Governance: I participated in PR reviews and refactored UI logic to ensure that the final product was as performant as it was usable.
+• Code-Level Governance: I participated in PR reviews and refactored UI logic to ensure the final product was as performant as the initial prototype.

 Back to Top